bmxam/PetscWrap.jl/README.md

 ## Contribute
 Any contribution(s) and/or remark(s) are welcome!
 For now, I don't have any CI procedure because I don't know yet how to run "mpi jobs" on github.

+## PETSc compat.
+This version of PetscWrap.jl has been tested with petsc-3.13.
+Complex numbers are not supported yet.

 ## How to use it
 You will find examples of use by building the documentation: `julia PetscWrap.jl/docs/make.jl`.
 Here is one of the examples:
 ### A first demo